 This handbook explores the physical, social and emotional, economic, cultural and spiritual, and subjective wellbeing of Indigenous people and communities around the world, and can be used to help develop and implement policies and partnerships.
 Start with the entry on the "Economic wellbeing of Canada's Indigenous people."

 Search for journal articles on your topic using the databases, below.
 From within the database, use the "Get@SFU" icon will to find copies of articles which are not full-text within the database.

-Canadian Electronic Library from desLibris -- contains the full text of public policy documents from Canadian institutes, think-tanks and research groups.
+Canada Commons (formerly, Canadian Electronic Library from desLibris) - for public policy documents from Canadian institutes, think-tanks and research groups.